310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 ## Chapter 2

 {% bubble Kanata v2 %}
-Whew.
-I am finally outside.
+whew. i am finally outside.

-Walking on my feet is a pain, but… That is how it is.
-After all, I am also human.
-I have to walk on my feet and breathe through my lungs.
+walking on my feet is a pain, but… that is how it is. after all, i am also human. i have to walk on my feet and breathe through my lungs.

-<em><th>(Breathe in, breathe out)</th>…</em> The air is tasty, so I do find being outside enjoyable.
+<em><th>(breathe in, breathe out)</th>…</em> the air is tasty, so i do find being outside enjoyable.
 {% endbubble %}

 {% bubble Kaoru %}